 I consider the only real “mortal sins” to be crimes against nature, which does not include homosexuality.
 I’m referring to actions that upset the natural order of things, like murder of any kind: homicide, abortion and killing animals for sport.
 The jury is still out on the matter of suicide, however, for although it causes physical harm only to the person who commits it, it may cause emotional harm to the person’s surviving loved ones as well.
 The same can be said for adultery.
 I don’t consider the act itself to be sinful, but if the cuckolded spouse finds out about it, it may cause emotional harm for them and their children.
 My most abhorred venial sins would be large-scale gambling and wasting our natural resources, especially food and water.

 “Lord God, who takes away the sin of the world…” Really!
 Where did “He” take this sin to then, since it’s still here and always has been?
-During each service at the churches where I work, the congregation recites a “Confession of Sins,” in which they apologize for and ask forgiveness for all the sinful things that they have done during the past week.
+During each service at the churches where I worked, the congregation recites a “Confession of Sins,” in which they apologize for and ask forgiveness for all the sinful things that they have done during the past week.
 The priest (or minister) even goes so far as to say that in order to be forgiven of our sins, we need to confess to God directly.
 But since they say the same thing every time, the prayers must not be doing them any good, because they constantly keep right on sinning, don’t they?
 So I say, what’s the point?
 Since you can’t stop yourself from so-called sinning, apparently, then just go on and do it and shut up about it!

-I never recite it myself, by the way, because I don’t consider anything I do at all sinful, at least nothing that I need to ask forgiveness for.
+I never recited it myself, by the way, because I don’t consider anything I do at all sinful, at least nothing that I need to ask forgiveness for.
 And then I‘m not a hypocrite either.
 When I happen to do something that I am sorry for, I don’t want or need God’s forgiveness.
 I want the forgiveness of the person whom I have wronged.
 And anyway, if you ask God to forgive you for something, how do you know if you have been forgiven?
 God’s certainly not going to tell you.
 What you end up doing ultimately is forgiving yourself, if at all.

 “…And forgive us our sins (or debts or trespasses) as we forgive those who sin against us.”
 That is my favorite passage from “The Lord’s Prayer,” which I agree with wholeheartedly.
 I expect that most of your law enforcement officials—cops, prosecutors, judges—even jurors, plaintiffs and common accusers themselves are churchgoers or at least accept the Bible’s word (when it suits their purposes, of course).
 They make us swear on it in court.
 All the Protestant and Catholic religions that I know about include the Lord’s Prayer in all their church services.
 People hear or utter that passage every week, some probably every day of their lives, but it seems never to sink in what it actually means.
 They are so determined to make other people pay for their transgressions, they hold grudges forever and are obsessed with revenge and retaliation, as if they themselves have never done anything wrong or never expect to.